Shrouk21/Content-Classification/README.md

 ## 📌 Overview

 This project involves building, training, evaluating, and deploying a deep learning-based classifier that flags harmful, unsafe, or sensitive content.
-It supports **text input** and **image-to-caption** analysis using **BLIP** for classification.
+It supports **text input** and **image-to-caption** analysis using **ViT** for classification.

 ---